miners-online/website/packages/website/docs/wiki/minecraft-server/index.md

 ---
 title: 'Miners Online Minecraft Server'
-pubDate: 2024-10-04
-pubTime: '16:36'
-description: "Welcome to the Miners Online Minecraft Server, a unique minigame-focused experience designed for players who love quick, engaging challenges.
-Built from an open-source foundation, our server encourages community-driven development and innovation.
-Whether you're here to contribute ideas or help shape the server's future, you're in the right place!."
-author: 'Samuel Hulme'
 tags: ["minecraft", "networking", "games"]
-relatedProject: 'minecraft-server'
 ---

+Welcome to the Miners Online Minecraft Server, a unique minigame-focused experience designed for players who love quick, engaging challenges.
+Built from an open-source foundation, our server encourages community-driven development and innovation.
+Whether you're here to contribute ideas or help shape the server's future, you're in the right place!.

 ## What Sets Miners Online Apart?